maxwellmartin1005-blip/IntroToGitHub/README.md

 __* bold and italic again *__

-**_ anodht way to have bold an itlic text _**
+**_ another way to have bold and italic text _**

 Italic and bold in the ***middle*** of a line

-blockqoutes test:
+blockquote test:

 > I hope this works

-blockqoutes with multi0ple paragraphs
+block quotes with multiple paragraphs

 > it looks like this
 >